Eight Easy Ways to Get Your Family to Eat Vegetables

 Don’t load your child’s plate with huge helpings that may be overwhelming.
 Give him a little and let him ask for more.
 Encourage your child to taste each dish but don’t force her to eat more if she doesn’t like it.
 Best of all, set a good example.
 If you are eating healthy, chances are your children will also.

-Spring is here.
-Time to plant those vegetable gardens.
+When spring rolls around, it’s a good time to think about planting a vegetable garden.
 Even a small plot or a few containers will work.
 If you haven’t gardened before, choose plants that are easy to grow and provide a big yield, like green beans, zucchini, lettuce, kale, or tomatoes.
 Let your child pick out the seeds and help with the planting, watering, and harvesting.
 Last summer, my two-year-old daughter would beg for a green bean every time we walked past the garden.

 A food processor is a great investment.
 It can puree baby food, mix up cookie dough, and mince heaps of vegetables in seconds.
 Place washed and dried greens, cabbage, broccoli, carrots, etc. in your food processor with the metal blade and chop very fine.
 Minced vegetables can be added to soups, rice, mashed potatoes, spaghetti sauce, pesto, pizza, pasta dishes, potato or pasta salads — just about anything.
 Add them to food you know your family likes.
 They’ll hardly notice a taste difference.
 Once vegetables are minced, they will keep only a few days in the refrigerator.
 No problem – make a big batch and freeze it.
 Lay the minced vegetables on a baking sheet and place in freezer.
 After a couple of hours, transfer to a freezer container.
 They will keep frozen for months.
 Just take a handful out anytime you need it.